giis-uniovi/.github/profile/README.md

 This is the repository for public projects of the [Software Engineering Group (GIIS)](http://giis.uniovi.es) at the University of Oviedo, ES.

-See the general contribtuion policies and guidelines at [CONTRIBUTING.md](profile/CONTRIBUTING.md)
+See the general contribution policies and guidelines at [CONTRIBUTING.md](profile/CONTRIBUTING.md).